Dalhatmd/alx-backend-javascript/0x00-ES6_basic/README.md

-Directory for tasks involving backend development with javascriot
+Directory for tasks involving backend development with javascript